Skip to content

 3. Late payment reminder message

 Hi [Client Name].
-Your payment of [$ amount] for Invoice [#] is overdue by one week.
+Your payment of [$ amount] for Invoice [#] is overdue by [X days].
 Please review the invoice and submit a payment at [URL].

 Copy to Clipboard

 Hi [Client Name].
-We still haven’t received the [$ amount] payment of Invoice [#], which was due [Date].
+We still haven’t received the [$ amount] payment for Invoice [#], which was due on [Date].
 If no payment is made by [Date], late fees will apply.

 Copy to Clipboard